Minis News & Info

 Welcome to the news and information page for the Minis section of the club!

-Old Loughtonians Mini Hockey covers school Years 1 to 7 and children can join at any age or stage during that period .
+Old Loughtonians Mini Hockey covers boys and girls aged 5 to school year 7 and children can join at any age or stage during that period .
 Whilst some players may have been playing for a while we are pleased to welcome players at all of these ages with no Hockey Playing experience.

-We highly recommend that all levels have mouthguards and shin pads.
-Suitable clothing and trainers of course , astros are an idea but ordinary trainers are normally fine too at this stage.
+Mouthguards and shin pads must be worn by players.
+Suitable clothing and trainers should be worn.
 We have a number of sticks to lend if players do not have their own.

-We train from 9:30 most Saturdays of the season which starts in early September and ends towards the end of May.
+Session start at 9:30 most Saturdays of the season which starts in early September and ends towards the end of May.
+PLease ensure you arrive from 9.15 onwards and register next to the club house.
 Please refer to our Website news , Facebook or Twitter @miniloughts for the exact details of this towards the start of the Season.

 Primarily the purpose of matches is to get as many children within an age group, or that are capable of playing safely within an age group, playing hockey.